AtienoObwanda/artSpace/README.md

 **Description:**
 ****
-**ArtSpace** *Is a gallery web application created using Django.The web application has a collection of images from different categories and locations...* </br>
+**ArtSpace** *Is a gallery web application created using Django.The web application has a collection of images from different categories and locations...
+As the site admin, you can login, to your account and upload images, categorize them differently, also add their location etc.* </br>

 **Author:***[Atieno Obwanda](https://github.com/AtienoObwanda)*
 ****